 Mr. Bond, The Science Guy

 A list courtesy of our Councilor, Ruth Woodall

 Check out this new that helps answer this question for you and your friends.

-The Councilor's Report from the recent Philadelphia National Meeting is now available here.
+The Councilor's Report from the recent Denver National Meeting is now available here.

 The Nashville Section has grown large enough to have two Councilors and two Alternate Councilors.
 Congratulations to Judith Iriarte-Gross on her recent election as our newest Section Councilor and to Preston MaDougall and William Ilsley as our newest Section Alternate Councilors.